 If the problem still occurs, the extruder cable is probably damaged.
 Replace the extruder cable.
 See the manual: Extruder Cable Replacement.

 If replacing the extruder cable doesn’t help:

-- replace the thermocoupler and the heater.
-See the manual: Heater and Thermocoupler Replacement,
+- replace the heater and thermocouple.
+See the manual: Heater and Thermocouple Replacement,

 - replace the extruder PCB.